 Ian Brindley has been a member of the local government scheme since 1987, and a member of the Committee since 2014.
+He is also a scheme member representative on the Brunel Oversight Board.
 He is employed by the Environment Agency as a team leader.
 He has received training in many areas of pensions and investment, completing courses provided by the Environment Agency, the Local Government Association, Unison and other third party providers.
 Ian is active in the responsible investment arena, engaging with companies to drive improvements in their environmental, societal, governance and financial performance.
 Ian has been treasurer of his local Unison branch since 1997.